 Driving awareness with these tactics never guarantees a conversion, especially as most people rarely part with their cash at the first touchpoint.

 But it’s an essential step in moving prospective members through your sales funnel.
-You’ll have to supplement any campaign with engagement tactics like webinars and other marketing materials to drive them further down your funnel and closer to the purchasing phase.
+You’ll have to supplement any campaign with engagement tactics like webinars and other marketing materials to help nudge them toward action.

 Tiered membership levels are one membership model for collecting dues from members.
 They give members flexibility in how they engage with your organization while boosting your revenue by upselling existing members on more premium tiers that offer more benefits.